-- It is intended that these named persons, who will meet the requirements of "independence" under the pertinent NASDAQ rules. - (1) Mr. Brandon Knox will be appointed as a director upon the effectiveness of the registration statement of which this prospectus forms a part.
+^{} It is intended that these named persons, who will meet the requirements of "independence" under the pertinent NASDAQ rules.

 Set forth below is a brief description of the background and business experience of each of our executive officers and directors.